Day One on the Camino Portugués

 Avenida Fernando PessoaUnique Structures on the Avenida Fernando Pessoa

-Turning onto the Alameda dos Oceanos, you enter the world expo site, with it's gumby-like greeter on the other side of the roundabout.
+Turning onto the Alameda dos Oceanos, you enter the world expo site, with it's gumby-like greeter on the other side of the roundabout at about 7.25 kilometers into the day.
 This is the mascot of the expo named "Gil."

 Entrance to the World Expo with Gil the mascon, Park of the Nations, Lisbon, PortugalWelcome to the World Expo!